snickers/snickers/README.md

 $ make build
 ```

 If you have a `MONGODB_HOST` set on the [configuration file](https://github.com/snickers/snickers/blob/master/config.json#L5), Snickers will use it to store jobs and presets.
-Otherwise it will use the memory.
+Otherwise it will persist them only while the application is running.

 Run!